Skip to content

 Pipeline for SCA17

-This is a visual tool created to show the progress of all SCA17 therapies that are currently being developed.
-Along the vertical axis, treatments are grouped by their mechanism, or how the drug works.
-The horizontal axis shows the stage of research where the drug is in development.
+This is a visual tool created to show the progress of SCA17 therapies that are currently being developed.
+Along the right side of the diagram, treatments are grouped by their mechanism, or how the drug works.
+The top of the diagram shows the stage of research where the drug is in development.
 Phases 1 through 3 involve clinical trials with human participants.
-Visit our Clinical Trials page to learn more about each phase.
-If a clinical trial provides enough evidence to prove that the drug is safe and effective, the sponsor can file a New Drug Application (NDA) with the FDA.
-After an NDA is approved, the drug can become available to individuals through their healthcare provider.
+Visit our PrepRARE: Clinical Trial Readiness Education page to learn more about each phase.

 Print Friendly, PDF & Email